 Muğla, Turkey - Travel

 The capital of Muğla Province, which shares its name with the city, takes great pride in its ancient history and invaluable cultural heritage.
-With the attributive wooden houses of the 19th-century Ottoman and even early Republican periods, their unique chimneys, white exteriors, and narrow streets connecting them, Muğla invites you to experience a cosy, authentic Turkish lifestyle near the gems of the Aegean Region – Marmaris, Fethiye, and Bodrum.
+Muğla is known for its charming wooden houses from the 19th-century Ottoman and early Republican periods.
+These homes have unique chimneys, white-painted exteriors, and are connected by narrow streets.
+The town invites visitors to experience a cosy, authentic Turkish lifestyle.
+It is also close to the beautiful Aegean destinations of Marmaris, Fethiye, and Bodrum.

-Unlike its coastal counterparts, Mugla’s nature has vast plains of forests, greenery, and agricultural fields surrounding it.
-At an elevation of 660 metres (2,170 ft) above sea level, the city resembles a patchwork piece, a gingham patch among the green hues of hills and folded mountains.
-You can go on a hike on the Mendos and Eğriboz mountains, visit the remnants of the original settlement in this area – Mobolla – or take a mere 40-minute drive to the ancient city of Stratonicea.
+Unlike its coastal counterparts, Muğla’s landscape features vast forests, greenery, and agricultural fields.
+At an elevation of 660 metres (2,170 ft) above sea level, the city resembles a patchwork, a gingham patch among the green hues of the hills and folded mountains.
+Travellers can go on a hike on the Mendos and Eğriboz mountains, visit the remnants of the original settlement in this area – Mobolla – or take a mere 40-minute drive to the ancient city of Stratonicea.

-The more you look, the more you’ll realise that the true beauty of the province starts from its heart.
-Lush vegetation of pine forests and olive groves gives the city a serene, natural setting, and the view from the mountains is unlike any other in the region.
+The deeper one looks, the more evident it becomes that the true beauty of the province originates from its heart.
+Lush pine forests and olive groves give the city a serene, natural setting, and the view from the mountains is unlike any other in the region.

 Muğla Tours